 Diarrhoea is usually defined as the passage of three or more loose or watery stools in a 24 hr period, according to WHO.
-Diarrhoea is three types as follows: Acute watery diarrhoea, Persistent diarrhea and Dysentery.
-It is one of the leading cause of malnutrition, illness and death among children in developing countries like Bangladesh, Pakistan, India, African countries etc. Fortunately the treatment of diarrhea is simple and easy.
+Diarrhoea is three types as follows: Acute watery diarrhoea, Persistent diarrhoea, and Dysentery.
+It is one of the leading cause of malnutrition, illness, and death among children in developing countries like Bangladesh, Pakistan, India, African countries, etc. Fortunately, the treatment of diarrhoea is simple and easy.
 Hardly requires costly treatment.
-Loose stool of diarrhea being one that would take the shape of a container.
-Exclusively breast fed infant normally pass several soft, semi-solid stools each day, for them, it is practical to define diarrhea as an increase in stool frequency or liquidity that is considered abnormal by the mother.
-Children’s are usually admitted in hospitals for acute watery diarrhea.
+Loose stool or diarrhoea being one that would take the shape of a container.
+Exclusively breastfed infant normally pass several soft, semi-solid stools each day, for them, it is practical to define diarrhoea as an increase in stool frequency or liquidity that is considered abnormal by the mother.
+Children’s are usually admitted to hospitals for acute watery diarrhoea.
 In my previous article, I have posted the list of Most Commons Patients admitted in Pediatrics Ward.
-Acute Watery diarrhea is the major cause.
-Diarrhea sometimes presents with dehydration.
-If the diarrhea is severe and persisting for many days, the baby will be dehydrated.
-Vomiting is also common with AWD.
-It causes more damage to the babies.
+Acute Watery diarrhoea is a major cause.
+Diarrhoea sometimes presents with dehydration.
+If the diarrhoea is severe and persisting for many days, the baby will be dehydrated.
+Vomiting is also common with Acute Watery Diarrhea.
+It causes more damage to babies.

 Acute watery diarrhoea: